Cirrhosis of Liver

 - Chronic viral infections of the liver (hepatitis types B, C, and D; hepatitis D is extremely rare).

-- Blockage of the bile duct, which carries bile formed in the liver to the intestines, where it helps in the digestion of fats; in babies, this can be caused by biliary atresia in which bile ducts are absent or damaged, causing bile to back up in the liver.
+- Blockage of the bile duct, which carries bile formed in the liver to the intestines, where it helps in the digestion of fats.
+In babies, the bile duct can be caused by biliary atresia in which bile ducts are absent or damaged, causing bile to back up in the liver.
 In adults, bile ducts may become inflamed, blocked, or scarred, due to another liver disease called primary biliary cirrhosis.

 - Repeated bouts of heart failure with fluid backing up into the liver.